DarrenTa/hello-world/README.md

 $$I=\frac{V}{R}$$

-I expect that that equation wont display correctly, and if so, I'll need to produce gifs of equations for github content using markdown.
+I expect that that equation won't display correctly, and if so, I'll need to produce gifs of equations for github content using markdown.
 If anyone reading this knows of a better way to display equations on github.
 Please pull request or email me.

 Enjoy the ride!